andro-jr/fonepay-package/README.md

     DV: queryData.DV,
   };

+  // you can add your own validation here comparing the PRN in the initiatePayment and the PRN in the response

   const isValid = fonepay.verifyResponse(fonepayResponse);
-  // const isValid = fonepay.verifyResponse(req.query as any); you can pass the query data directly
+  // const isValid = fonepay.verifyResponse(req.query as FonepayResponse); you can pass the query data directly

   if (isValid) {
     // Payment is verified